Mtlala/CS5296_Group14_Porject/readme.md

 ```bash
 python train.py --model your_model --nodes node_num --epoch your_epoch --mode your_mode
 ```
-or you can run the train.sh file to train a VGG11 model with 4 nodes for 20 epochs using Distributed Data Parallel (DDP)
+Or you can run the train.sh file to train a VGG11 model with 4 nodes for 20 epochs using Distributed Data Parallel (DDP).

 ### Argument Descriptions